NilK15/projectmanagement-frontend/README.md

 # Project Portfolio - Front-end

-# This project showcases the various projects that are avilable for public viewing.
+# This project showcases the various projects that are available for public viewing.